gaultier/blog/odin_and_musl.md

 These `memxxx` functions could potentially be implemented by us, likely incurring a performance cost compared to the hand-optimized libc versions.
 But Odin can provide them for us!
 We can just use the `-no-crt` option.

-Note that not all targets will be equally supported for this use-case and I also had to install `nasm` to make it work because Odin ships with some assembly files which are then built for the target with `nasm`, but Odin does not ship with `nasm` itself.
+Note that not all targets will be equally supported for this use-case.
+ARM64 is not yet supported, so I will demonstrate targeting AMD64 (i.e. Intel/AMD 64 bits).

+I also had to install `nasm` to make it work because Odin ships with some assembly files which are then built for the target with `nasm`, but Odin does not ship with `nasm` itself.

 Let's try with a 'hello world' example: